lincolnpires/good-car-rentals/docs/log.md

 - Monday: didn't do much, mostly just reviewed everything and scaffolded Rentals.
 Also noticed the screens are not that nice, but not the focus.
 Changed the models a bit - I don't know what exactly I want for the rentals. ~20 minutes

+- Tuesday: checked the DB, the models, added viewModels, and started the app/service part ...
+Lost a bunch of time reconfiguring EF. ~1h
+- I started using copilot to speed me up as well, it does know how I code, so it's a bit faster.
+Doing some refactorings.

 ```bash
 gh repo create